Welcome to today's edition of the Rush 24-7 podcast.

 And this disease doesn't discriminate, folks.

-It it there's no identity awareness of the blood cancers.
+There's no identity awareness of the blood cancers.

 In this sense, everybody is the same.

-As do the doctors and the nurses, everybody involved in this effort treats everybody the same.
+Everybody involved in this effort treats everybody the same.

-One other thing, Leukemia Lymphoma Society of America does not get a dime of federal money.
+One other thing: Leukemia Lymphoma Society of America does not get a dime of federal money.

 There is no government funding.